 It was all due to an underground parking garage, some rain and a terminal case of foundation

 piles “Made in China”.
 Investigations attribute the accident to the excavations for the construction of a garage under the collapsed building.
 Large quantities of earth were removed

 and dumped in a landfill next to a nearby river.
 The weight of the earth caused the river bank to collapse, which, in turn, allowed water to seep into the ground.
 So when it rained soon

 afterward, the buildings foundations gave way, narrowly missing the neighbouring structures, and just barely avoiding kicking off the world's most terrifying domino effect.

 Renowned worldwide for its signature silhouette, the Eiffel Tower is synonymous with the city of Paris, France.
 When a renovation

 project required two wind turbines to be added within the landmark’s frame, project managers were able to install them while keeping the tower’s iconic figure intact.

 And that wasn’t the only unique project accomplishment.

 Stakeholders from the Société d’Exploitation de la Tour Eiffel (SETE) and the office of the Mayor of Paris also made it clear that the turbines couldn’t be lifted with cranes, which could damage

 the 126-year-old tower.
 In addition, the project needed to accommodate the flow of revenue-generating tourists during business hours.
 This meant the team needed to find ways to do

 the most intrusive work at night—without disturbing residential neighbours.
 Read More

 Solar Impulse 2 sets new record

 Solar Impulse 2, an aircraft that is powered only by the sun, landed in Hawaii on 2 July

 2015, after making an historic 7 200km flight across the Pacific Ocean from Japan.

-Pilot Andre Borschberg landed the
+Pilot Andre Borschberg landed the fragile

 plane at Kalaeloa Airport after 118 hours non-stop in the air, setting a new record for manned solar-powered flight.
 The flight is

 also an absolute record for a solo, un-refuelled journey.
 Borschberg's time betters that of the American adventurer Steve Fossett who spent 76 hours aloft in a single-seater jet in 2006.

 Meeting Borschberg in Kalaeloa was his partner on the Solar Impulse project, Bertrand

 Piccard.
 The pair are sharing flying duties in their quest to circumnavigate the globe - an effort they began in Abu Dhabi, UAE, back in March 2015

 It is Piccard who will now fly the next leg from Hawaii to Phoenix, Arizona.That will not be

 see the plane return to Abu Dhabi.